Tape machine #3 (Natural harmony), 2023. Scagliola (plaster), pigments, oil. 43 x 37 cm.

 FR:

 Lucian Moriyama (né à Honolulu en 1991) est artiste et écrivain.
-Il a étudié à l’Université de Glasgow et aux Beaux-Arts de Marseille, où il a été lauréat du Prix François Bret.
-Il a entre autres présenté ses œuvres à Manifesta 13, ArtContest, Art-O-Rama, et Jeune Création, et a présenté des conférences à Tramway et au Mucem.
-Il a été en résidence à la Villa Empain et à la Collection Lambert.
-Il vit et travaille entre la Belgique et la France.
+Il a étudié à l’Université de Glasgow et aux Beaux-Arts de Marseille, où il a été lauréat du Prix François Bret, et aussi du Prix du Tricentenaire de l’Académie des sciences, lettres, et arts de Marseille.
+Il a entre autres présenté ses œuvres à Manifesta 13, Art-O-Rama, et Generation Brussels, et a présenté des conférences à Tramway et au Mucem.
+Il a été résident à la Villa Filanda Antonini, la Villa Empain, et la Collection Lambert.

 Lucian Moriyama revisite les histoires culturelles et matérielles, excavant les formes utopiques et les fantaisies exotiques.
 L’artifice et la fiction apparaissent comme des thèmes centraux dans ses œuvres qui explorent les lacunes et l’exotica de l’histoire de l’art, de l’architecture, et de la musique.